sourcey/libsourcey/README.md

 ### Apple (MacOS)

-**Install Git**
+Install Git
-Download the [latest Git installer package](http://code.google.com/p/git-osx-installer/downloads/list?can=3), double click on the installer to start the installation wizard.
+ : Download the [latest Git installer package](http://code.google.com/p/git-osx-installer/downloads/list?can=3), double click on the installer to start the installation wizard.
 You’ll be prompted for your system password in order for the installer to complete.

-**Install CMake**
+Install CMake
-CMake generates the LibSourcey project files so you can build on most platforms and compilers.
+ : CMake generates the LibSourcey project files so you can build on most platforms and compilers.
 [Download CMake](http://www.cmake.org/cmake/resources/software.html)

-**Install OpenSSL**
+Install OpenSSL
-If you don't already have OpenSSL development headers on your Mac, then please follow [this guide](http://www.opensource.apple.com/source/OpenSSL/OpenSSL-7.1/openssl/INSTALL?txt) to install them.
+ : If you don't already have OpenSSL development headers on your Mac, then please follow [this guide](http://www.opensource.apple.com/source/OpenSSL/OpenSSL-7.1/openssl/INSTALL?txt) to install them.

-Download LibSourcey**
+Download LibSourcey
-Clone the repository: `git clone https://github.com/sourcey/libsourcey.git`.
+ : Clone the repository: `git clone https://github.com/sourcey/libsourcey.git`.
    If you haven't got Git for some reason you can download and extract the [package archive](https://github.com/sourcey/libsourcey) from Github.

 #### Generate Project Files